 I decided to sit down and write this article because I have spent the last 48 hours trying to calm myself down in some pretty strange ways.
 These last couple of days I have felt INSANE amounts of rage, and no amount of exercise has managed to burn it out.
 I haven’t been sleeping or anything.
 I spent yesterday with a crystal in my bra, burning sage every 5 minutes, wafting the smoke with feathers and meditating for hours at a time.

-I spoke to some friends and they were all angry as fuck too.
+I spoke to some friends and they were all angry as heck too.
 Literally all of them, each of them were angry about something to the point where they had mass amounts of energy.
 Crazy how the world works.

 I kind of like feeling anger because it gives me energy and empowerment, when I’m really angry I feel superhuman and like I can do anything.
 There comes a point where it’s uncomfortable though, and you just want it gone.

 When I was younger I was the angriest kid ever.
 To the point where people didn’t really know what to do with me.
-I was an absolute fucking nightmare, I’d punch things and break things and argue with people and it was quite a spectacle considering I was 4”11 and looked very young for my age.
+I was an absolute nightmare, I’d punch things and break things and argue with people and it was quite a spectacle considering I was 4”11 and looked very young for my age.
 There was something that someone said to me once that really stuck with me and that was “you have every right to be angry, now what are you going to create with it?”

 Not to be dramatic but that honestly changed my life.